Improbable-AI/VisionProTeleop/README.md

 ### Step 4. [🎉V2 Update🎉] Stream video feeds back to Vision Pro!

-Streaming your robot's video feed back to Vision Pro requires one additional line: `start_video_streaming`.
+Streaming your robot's video feed back to Vision Pro requires one additional line: `start_streaming`.
 This feature is only supported on the latest version of the VisionOS app, and python package.
 Make sure you upgrade both python library / visionOS app.

 ```python
 from avp_stream import VisionProStreamer